PhreshPhish: A Real-World, High-Quality, Large-Scale Phishing Website Dataset and Benchmark: Our Dataset

 \subsection{Cleaning details}

-Following the data collection phase, we conducted a dedicated cleaning stage to address residual noise, failure modes, and inconsistencies not resolved by the scraping pipeline alone.
-While our browser-based scraper was designed to mitigate many of the challenges associated with phishing data collection (e.g., cloaking, ephemeral content), scraping artifacts and systemic noise remained common, particularly among phishing pages.
-Representative examples of these artifacts are shown in Figure~\ref{fig:failure-modes}.
+Cleaning consists of two stages: (1) a fully automated stage that removes pages with invalid HTML content and other obvious artifacts such as bad titles as shown in Figure~\ref{tab:bad-titles}; and (2) a human-in-the-loop stage that identifies and removes pages likely to correspond to failure modes.
+While our scraping system was designed to mitigate many of the challenges associated with phishing data collection described in Section~\ref{sec:challenges}, scrape failures are still common and must be removed.
+Representative examples of common failure modes are shown in Figure~\ref{fig:failure-modes}.

-Our approach to dataset cleaning, described in Algorithm~\ref{alg:cleaning}, is based on the idea of using a combination of two different grouping strategies to quickly identify and remove pages that are likely to correspond to a failure mode.
-Pages are first vectorized using TF-IDF features (line 4).
+During the manual inspection stage, pages are first vectorized using TF-IDF features (line 4).
 These vectors are then projected into binary hash bins using random projection to form coarse similarity groups (lines 5 and 9).
 Pages are also grouped by their HTML \texttt{<title>} tags (lines 7 and 10), which is helpful for identifying pages that are likely to be derived from the same template or boilerplate code.
 Within each group, a single representative (prototype) page is selected and presented for manual inspection (lines 18 and 19).
 The human annotator is then asked to determine whether the page reflects a failure mode or otherwise invalid content (line 20).
 If the page represents a scrape failure, it and all of its nearest neighbors (under cosine similarity in the TF-IDF space) are removed from the dataset (line 21).
 Groups are prioritized by size, ensuring that the cleaning budget is spent efficiently (lines 16 and 17).